Tweety-FER/ultimate-ciglan/README.md

 *	Spike (Rightwards) : 12
 *	Player : 13

+### Sample Levels

+The repository contains two sample levels.
+They can be found in the levels/ dir.

 ## Authors

 *	[Luka Skukan](https://github.com/Tweety-FER ) - Automaton engine, design, auxiliaries